-Professional Development Units (PDUs) are optional and are similar to action-research projects where teams of teachers identify a need that they plan to focus on throughout the year and then develop a plan of study and implementation to address that need.
-In order to be eligible to earn the 2 compensation points, PDU members must be enrolled in PPfT Compensation.
+Professional Development Units (PDUs) are optional and are similar to action-research projects where teams of teachers identify a need that they plan to focus on throughout the year and develop a plan of study and implementation to address that need.

-PDUs are designed to be a rigorous long-term study, in which teachers utilize a repeating cycle of engagement in PD/research, implementation in the classroom, data collection and evaluation.
-Team members must be willing to work closely together and devote time in and out of the classroom in order to successfully complete the process.
+PDUs are designed to be a rigorous long-term study in which teachers utilize a repeating cycle of engagement in PD/research, implementation in the classroom, data collection, and evaluation.
+Team members must be willing to work closely together and devote time in and out of the classroom to successfully complete the process.
 PDUs culminate in the submission of an online product that meets specific criteria.
-Those interested in pursuing a PDU will apply at the end of August to begin the process by the end of September.*
+Those interested in pursuing a PDU will apply at the end of August to begin the process by the end of September. *

-*Teachers are not eligible for PDUs and LP concurrently.
+*Teachers are not eligible to participate in PDUs and LP concurrently.

 Opting-in to PDUs

-All current AISD teachers enrolled in PPfT Compensation that are interested in participating in a PDU will fill out a Google form below opting-in to the PDU process.
-Once opted-in, PDU members will be added to a BLEND Course to guide their work and allow for submission of PDU assignments.
+All current AISD teachers who are interested in participating in a PDU will opt-in to the PDU process during the fall window through an AISD Cloud based app.
+Once opted-in, PDU members will be added to a BLEND course to guide their work and allow for submission of PDU assignments.

 PDU Support Contact Information